GooseMod/OpenAsar/README.md

 - [ ] Self-write updater code (currently mostly copied)
 - [ ] Compatibility / replication of original Discord splash?

+## Custom Patches
+Custom patches are another main goal of OpenAsar, patching enhancements where otherwise impossible to do so with traditional mods.
+Our current ideas for patches to do:
+- [X] Skipping checking for updates on startup
+- [ ] Linux host app updating

+## Install Guide
+**OpenAsar is heavily disrecommened due to it being in early development.**
+1. Clone repo
+2. NPM install in `src` dir (`cd src; npm i`)
+3. Pack into `app.asar` via `asar` NPM package - `asar pack src app.asar`
+4. Backup your original `app.asar` (rename to `app.asar.backup` / etc)
+5. Install OpenAsar `app.asar` into the original path

 ## Config
 You can configure OpenAsar via `settings.json` (found in your Discord app data / user data), under a `openasar` object.
 Keep in mind most options are defaults for good reason, they may temporarily brick your client until you revert your changes.
 The avaliable options are:
 - `quickstart` (bool) - enables Quickstart (experimental)